• Skip to main content

 Debt Collection

 Cranston, Maine is another place with a lot of lunch debt in the school systems.
 That district had a debt of about $90,000 and began working with a debt collector to get the money paid.
-Families’ credit scores aren’t affected, but it helps to put the pressure on families to pay.
-Some, school collection agencies can send 3 collection letters for $6, which we believe is a steal and an amicable way to recover debt.
+Families’ credit scores aren’t affected, but it helps to put pressure on families to pay.
+Some school collection agencies can send 3 collection letters for $6, which we believe is a steal and an amicable way to recover the debt.

 Campaign Hard to Get Families Approved for Free and Reduced Lunch Early in the School Year